jujiang-msft/azure-powershell/src/TestBase/docs/Get-AzTestBasePackageBlobPath.md

   - `[TestResultName <String>]`: The Test Result Name.
 It equals to {osName}-{TestResultId} string.
   - `[TestSummaryName <String>]`: The name of the Test Summary.
   - `[TestTypeResourceName <String>]`: The resource name of a test type.

+PARAMETER <IGetFileUploadUrlParameters>: The parameters supplied to the Test Base Account GetFileUploadURL action.
+  - `[BlobName <String>]`: The custom file name of the uploaded blob.

 ## RELATED LINKS